donkeyanaphora/donkeyanaphora.github.io/articles/article3/ExO.md

 >
 > — *Shakespeare, **A Midsummer Night’s Dream***

-### Pseudo-Formalizations
+### Logical Sketches of ExO Language

-Because of their intentionality and depth I'm going to call these violations of “ordinary use” **extra-ordinary use** (a bit gimmicky).
+Because of their intentionality and depth I'm going to call these violations of “ordinary use” **extra-ordinary use** (ExO).
 They don't obscure meaning but instead elucidate by way of contradiction or a violation of expectations.
-Now the question is can we formalize some of them and what does it say about what makes these instances special?
+Now, the question is what makes them so unique?

 | Passage | Logical sketch | English |
 |---------|---------------|---------|